automation-tasks-rs/cargo_auto_lib/README.md

 cargo auto build
 ```

-With a little luck, it included the data of Cargo.toml into the `README.md` inside the markers.
+With a little luck, it included the data of Cargo.toml into the `README.md` inside the markers:
+description, repository, version, &utc_now(), authors